 If you are a surrogate or adoptive mother, or there are other causes for reduced milk production, it may be a situation to consider herbal galactagogues and supplements, from a knowledgable care provider or source.

 It would be prudent to talk with your doctor, OB-GYN or lactation consultant before taking anything.

-These 50+ freezer meal ideas for new moms is super helpful and chock full of tips for freezer friendly, healthy recipes.
+These freezer meal ideas for new moms are super helpful and chock full of tips for freezer friendly, healthy recipes.

-This post talks about the introduction of solids with baby led weaning.
+This post talks about how we introduced solids with baby led weaning and used sweet potatoes for baby led weaning.